 The doctor’s best friend.
 The mechanic’s go-to.
 The rock-jock’s climbing buddy.
 How can the same ring be an ideal fit for so many different sets of hands and sorts of circumstances?
 Silicone.
 There’s a reason that all of our men’s silicone rings have “flex” in the title.
-Flexibility is their calling card.
+Flexibility and a comfort fit are their calling cards.
 That’s why they are so popular with people who work with their hands or who simply put a premium on comfort.

 Seeking an alternative to gold or silver wedding bands doesn’t mean abandoning metal altogether.
+There are so many cool choices on the market like carbon fiber, black tungsten, stainless steel and even meteorite inlay rings!
 Those other metallic options aren’t that hard to spot since they’re also in the business of being shiny.

 For example, if you stick with a shade of gold but want a scratch-resistant material, check out The Excalibur in rose gold.
-No matter what color you select, you can be sure that rings in our Tungsten Carbide line will keep their sleek shape and smooth surface.
+No matter what color you select, you can be sure that our tungsten carbide ring collection will keep their sleek shape and smooth surface.

 Rings from our titanium wedding rings collection have a bold look that is hard to miss.
 Rings like The Titan pull off the trick of looking substantial, but wearing light.
 You can even find black wedding band options in these alternative metals!
 For a truly unique look, consider The Valyrian.
 Made from Damascus steel, it was built tough and durable, just like you.